The Relic

 The Relic is a 1997 American monster-horror film directed by Peter Hyams and based on the best-selling 1995 novel Relic by Douglas Preston and Lincoln Child.
 The film stars Penelope Ann Miller, Tom Sizemore, Linda Hunt, and James Whitmore.
-In the film, a detective and a biologist try to defeat a South American lizard-like monster which is on a killing spree in the Field Museum of Natural History in Chicago.
+In the film, a detective and a biologist try to defeat a South American monstrous reptilian creature which is on a killing spree in the Field Museum of Natural History in Chicago.

-The movie was shot in Chicago at the highly-regarded Field Museum of Natural History.
+The movie was shot in Chicago at the Field Museum of Natural History.
 Production was originally intended to be held at the American Museum of Natural History in New York City.
 However, a deal could not be reached and, after taking interest in the film's premise, the Field Museum offered to let the studio shoot there instead.
-The film was the second on-screen collaboration between Hunt and Miller, who both worked on the film Kindergarten Cop as well.
+The film was the second on-screen collaboration between Hunt, Miller, and supporting actor Chi Muoi Lo, all three of whom also worked on the film Kindergarten Cop.

 The film was released in the United States on January 10, 1997, by Paramount Pictures.
-It grossed over $48 million worldwide.
+It grossed only $48 million worldwide against a $40–60 million budget.
 It was the last film appearance of actress Audra Lindley.